 Two renowned pressure cooker brands, Pigeon, a Korean company, began in 1978, while Prestige, an American company, opened its doors in 1996.
-Most consumers agree that Prestige wins in overall value, but you may choose Pigeon in some cases.
+Most consumers agree that Prestige wins overall value, but you may choose Pigeon sometimes.

 Keep reading because you will see why I chose to purchase a Prestige over a Pigeon by using multiple evaluation factors like: